xmaptools/XMapTools_Developers/README.md

 ## How to join the developer team?

-Contact pierre.lanari@unibe.ch
+Contact pierre.lanari@unil.ch

 ## How to get started
-You can pull the current developer version of XMapTools from this directory using the main branch.
-As changes are not all pushed at the same time, some functionalities of the git version could not work due to compatibility issues.
+You can download or fetch the current development version of XMapTools from this directory using the main branch.
+Since changes are not all committed at the same time, some features of the git version may not work due to compatibility issues.
 Check the <a href="https://github.com/xmaptools/XMapTools_Public">public repository</a> if you are looking for a stable version of XMapTools.

 ### Requirements
-- MATLAB R2020b with the Statistics Toolbox, Image Processing Toolbox, Mapping Toolbox.
-Compatibility with more recent version of MATLAB is not checked.
+- MATLAB R2020b with the Statistics Toolbox, Image Processing Toolbox, Mapping Toolbox (since 4.1), and Deep Learning Toolbox (since 4.4).
+Compatibility with later versions of MATLAB is not guaranteed, but XMapTools developer seems to behave well in MATLAB 2025a.
-- For compatibility reasons, you must use MATLAB R2020b if you wish to share modifications made with the MATLAB App Designer.
+- You must use the base version of MATLAB (currently MATLAB R2020b) if you want to share changes made to MLAPP files with the MATLAB App Designer.
+Note that this is not necessary for editing MATLAB code files (.m), which can be done with more recent versions of MATLAB.
+- For compatibility reasons, and because MLAPP files are binary files and code changes cannot be tracked by GitHub, it is important to export the MLAPP file to a MATLAB code file (.m) in the SourceControl folder so that changes to MLAPP files can be tracked.

 ### Warnings
-- Never overwrite the main branch if you're not invited to do so; create your own branch if you want to push changes to the server!
+- Never overwrite the main branch if you're not invited to do so but create a pull request; create your own branch if you want to push changes to the server!
 - We recommend you to copy the files to a separate folder and to work there in order to avoid any modification of the main branch.

 ### Installation/Update and first steps